 Dedicated to presenting large-scale sculpture and installation works by leading artists from around the world, Encounters provides visitors with the opportunity to see works that transcend the traditional art fair stands, presented in prominent locations throughout the exhibition halls.
 Curated by Alexie Glass-Kantor.

-Screenings take place from Monday, March 21 to Saturday, March 26, at the Hong Kong Convention and Exhibition Centre and the Hong Kong Arts Centre.
+Screenings take place on Monday, March 20, and from Thursday, March 23 to Saturday, March 25, at the Hong Kong Convention and Exhibition Centre and the Hong Kong Arts Centre.

 Art publications from around the world display their magazines in single-magazine stands, or on the collective booth.
 Editors and publishers often attend the show and many magazines contribute presentations to Salon, our afternoon series of lectures and discussions by prominent members of the artworld.